Sometimes problems don’t fit into one of the collections like

 There is clearly parallelism in this problem (many of the

-add functions can evaluate independently), but it’s not
+add functions can be evaluated independently), but it’s not

-clear how to convert this to a big array or big DataFrame computation.
+clear how to convert this to an array or DataFrame computation.
+As written,

 delayed function decorates your functions so that they operate